 However, for wearable medical monitoring devices to be integrated into the current healthcare system, doctors need to be able to trust the data these devices generate, as do insurance companies and government agencies that provide benefits.
 Given the critical importance of medical data and the huge associated liabilities, there have to be iron-clad guarantees as to source and data integrity.
-Specifically, the data stored in the cloud should be traceable back to the originating device, it should be non-repudiable, and should not be forgeable by anyone, including authorized parties such as the patient or doctor or caregiver, etc.
+Specifically, the data should be traceable back to the originating device, it should be non-repudiable, and should not be forgeable by anyone, including the patient himself.

 Wearable devices are by definition small and light (the Sensium weighs under 10 grams), and hence severely constrained in computation, memory, communication, and battery resources.
-It is therefore tempting to offload the task of guaranteeing authenticity of the sensed data to the (more powerful) first-hop basestation, which may be a specialized unit, or an attachment to a multipurpose handheld device such as a smartphone.
-However, software on the basestation can be easily tampered with and secret keys extracted, rendering the data reported by the basestation (to a local or central database in the cloud) untrustworthy.
+It is therefore tempting to offload the task of guaranteeing authenticity of the sensed data to the (more powerful) first-hop basestation, which may be a specialized unit, or an attachment to a multipurpose handheld device such as a mobile phone.
+However, software on the basestation can be easily tampered with and secret keys extracted, rendering the data reported by the basestation (to a local or central database) untrustworthy.
 Moreover, traceability of the medical data would only extend back to the basestation, and not to the bodyworn device, which is problematic when errors and malfunctions (which may carry heavy liabilities) need to be isolated.
-The data may be subject to tampering in the cloud itself by hackers and even parties authorized to legitimately access it.
-These requirements necessitate data authenticity be guaranteed by the source, namely the bodyworn device, rather than an intermediate transit point or destination.
+These requirements necessitate data authenticity be guaranteed by the source, namely the bodyworn device, rather than an intermediate transit point.